-“A Week in the Woods” is a rugged outdoor program.
+Week in the Woods is a rugged outdoor program.
 Participants will need to be resourceful, have a desire to work with their hands, not be afraid to get dirty, and be familiar with basic camping conditions in Interior Alaska.
 Everyone will be expected to set up their own tent and provide supplies for six days and 5 nights, except for food and water, which will be provided by staff.

-Two pit toilets, a fire pit for communal cooking, and extensive tarps and tables will augment the woods for the best of all classrooms.
+Pit toilets, a fire pit for communal use, and extensive tarps and tables will augment the woods for the best of all classrooms.
 Participants have to be prepared to keep themselves warm and dry in rainy conditions, as well as stay comfortable with mosquitoes and flies.
 Detailed information regarding the camp setting and how it all works can be found on the website.

 A relatively isolated upland forest outside of Fairbanks with no facilities or power.
-The camp will be about 1⁄4 mile up a hill off a dirt logging road.
+The camp will be about 1⁄4 mile off a dirt logging road.